1991 Voćin massacre: Aftermath

 Survivors who took shelter in basements or cornfields, as well as a captured member of the paramilitary forces, later testified about the killings and identified the White Eagles as the perpetrators.
 In addition, the withdrawing paramilitaries left critical evidence behind, including personnel records, which confirmed that the force had been White Eagles associated with Šešelj.
-An American war crimes investigator for the United Nations International Criminal Tribunal for the former Yugoslavia (ICTY), Special Agent John Cencich, corroborated the information in an interview with a high-level inside witness linking Slobodan Milošević, then president of Serbia to the killings.
-The ICTY charged Milošević with the deaths of 32 civilians in Voćin.
+An American war crimes investigator for the United Nations International Criminal Tribunal for the former Yugoslavia (ICTY), Special Agent John Cencich, corroborated the information in a 2002 interview with a high-level inside witness linking Slobodan Milošević, then president of Serbia to the killings.
+In 2001, the ICTY charged Milošević with the deaths of 32 civilians in Voćin.
 Milošević was subsequently arrested and tried, but he died before his trial was completed.
-The ICTY also charged Šešelj with involvement in the forced deportation of non-Serb civilians from Voćin. Šešelj was ultimately acquitted of all charges.
+In 2003, the ICTY also charged Šešelj with involvement in the forced deportation of non-Serb civilians from Voćin.

-In March 2014, Croatia alleged before the International Court of Justice (ICJ) that the massacre in Voćin was part of a larger campaign of genocide targeting the Croat population of Slavonia.
+In March 2014, Croatia alleged before the International Court of Justice (ICJ) in the Croatia–Serbia genocide case that the massacre in Voćin was part of a larger campaign of genocide targeting the Croat population of Slavonia.
 In 2015, the ICJ ruled that although the material presented raises ground for grave suspicion about what occurred in Voćin, it is not sufficient to confirm that Croats were killed by Serb forces in that locality.

+In 2016, the ICTY Trial Chamber acquitted Šešelj of all charges, a finding which was partially reversed in April 2018, when the Appeals Chamber at the IRMCT noted there was a widespread and systematic attack against the non-Serbian civilian population in Croatia, but dismissed the charges against Šešelj, other than those related to his role in the persecution of Croats in Serbia during the Yugoslav Wars.